-Expressable matches families with a certified speech therapist trained to evaluate and treat social communication disorders.
+Expressable matches families and adults with a certified speech therapist trained to evaluate and treat social communication disorders.
 All therapy is delivered online via face-to-face video conferencing.

-Your child’s age and development will influence how your speech therapist interacts with them through these video chat capabilities.
+The client’s age and development will influence how the speech therapist interacts with them through these video sessions:

-Ages 0-3: Caregivers work directly with their child's speech therapist to learn cues and at-home strategies.
+Ages 0-3: Caregivers attend sessions and work directly with their child's speech therapist to learn cues and at-home strategies.
 That way they can confidently practice with their child outside the session and improve their child's social communication.